MrRyabena/SmartHomeSystem/README.md

     - removed c-style casts.
     - added private functions `m_shift_right()` and `m_shift_left()`.
     - optimized `insert()`.
-  - `shs::ControlWiFi`: updated, functionality expanded:
+  - `shs::ControlWiFi`: updated, prepared for expansion of functionality:
       - The definition of functions is moved to the implementation file.
   - `shs::SensorVirtual`:
     - Bug fixed: updated according to changes in the shs base class::Sensor.